CosmoLike/cocoa/README.md

 ## Appendix <a name="appendix"></a>

+### Proper Credits <a name="appendix_proper_credits"></a>

+The following is not an exhaustive list of the codes we use

+- [Cobaya](https://github.com/CobayaSampler) is a framework developed by Dr. Jesus Torrado and Prof. Anthony Lewis

+- [Cosmolike](https://github.com/CosmoLike) is a framework developed by Prof. Elisabeth Krause and Prof. Tim Eifler

+- [CAMB](https://github.com/cmbant/CAMB) is a Boltzmann code developed by Prof. Anthony Lewis

+- [CLASS](https://github.com/lesgourg/class_public) is a Boltzmann code developed by Prof. Julien Lesgourgues and Dr. Thomas Tram

+- [Polychord](https://github.com/PolyChord/PolyChordLite) is a sampler code developed by Dr. Will Handley, Prof. Lasenby, and Prof. M. Hobson

+By no means, we want to discourage people from cloning code from their original repositories.
+We've included these codes as compressed [xz file format](https://tukaani.org/xz/format.html) in our repository for convenience in the initial development.
+The work of those authors is extraordinary, and they must be properly cited.

 ### Compiling Boltzmann, CosmoLike and Likelihood codes separatelly <a name="appendix_compile_separatelly"></a>

 To avoid excessive compilation times during development, users can use specialized scripts that compile only the specific modules: